Skip to main content

 • The remote machine must be reachable from the test execution machine (check firewall rules and SSH port access).

-• An SSH key pair must be available; SHAFT uses key-based authentication.
+• An SSH key pair must be available; key-based authentication is the current shipped path for the string-based remoteTerminal(...) overloads.

 • The SSH private key file must be accessible to the test execution process.